Feujio/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 14-findthatword: display lines containing the pattern `root` from the file `/etc/passwd`
 * 15-countthatword: display the number of lines with an occurence of the pattern `bin` in the file `/etc/passwd`
 * 16-whatsnext: display lines containing the pattern `root` and 3 lines after them in the file `/etc/passwd`
+* 17-hidethisword: displays all the lines in the file `/etc/passwd` that do not contain the pattern "bin"

 ## License
 None.